 On my way to Agave Uptown, I noticed an a-frame sign which read “Villains Welcome” and had to check it out.
 Themed to be a comic book bar, the decor, drink menu, and entire vibe in First Edition could be classified as hipster chic.
 I sat down with the manager and we had a very enjoyable conversation about menu development for First Edition and the alcohol used in their unique cocktails.
 The ingredients are top-notch and I savored the non-alcoholic drinks just as much as their alcoholic counterparts.

 For my second day of exploring the Oakland food scene, I started with brunch at Hopscotch in the Uptown neighborhood, serving American food with a Japanese flair.
 We shared some lovely beignets, split a few lunch entrees, and discussed what made Oakland food so incredible.
 We agreed that the influence of such an array of cultures is what makes it so great.
 When you visit Hopscotch, be sure to try their braised pork belly benedict.

 Downtown Wine Merchants was next on my list.
-With a fun, diverse wine menu and incredibly well thought out menu, I was given a sampling of their own Oakland Restaurant Week menu.
+With a fun, diverse wine menu and incredibly well-thought-out menu, I was given a sampling of their own Oakland Restaurant Week menu.
 Talking to the Chef provided exceptional insight into how much care goes into preparing their dishes.
-Some of the ingredients are so local, they came from the owner’s backyard!
+Some ingredients are so local, they came from the owner’s backyard!